How to File an FCC or FTC Complaint About Your Internet

 The FTC and FCC are two separate organizations that share similar goals.

-The FTC, or Federal Trade Commission, primarily concerns itself with preventing anticompetitive practices from businesses who would use their power to take advantage of the consumer.
+The FTC, or Federal Trade Commission, primarily concerns itself with preventing anticompetitive practices from businesses who would use its power to take advantage of the consumer.

-The FCC, also known as the Federal Communications Commission, has similar goals but concentrates their efforts on policing the telecommunications industry.
+The FCC, also known as the Federal Communications Commission, has similar goals but concentrates its efforts on policing the telecommunications industry.

 To put it simply, the FCC regulates the telecommunications industry while the FTC takes a broader approach — regulating businesses across a wide range of industries.

-Because of this new collaboration, it’s possible to file complaints for telecommunications issues with both the FTC and FCC.
-We recommend, however, focusing your efforts first on the FCC since the telecom industry is still largely under their purview.
+It’s possible to file complaints for telecommunications issues with both the FTC and FCC.
+We recommend, however, focusing your efforts first on the FCC since the telecom industry is still largely under its purview.

 Unfortunately, it isn’t always possible to work things out with your internet provider.
-If you feel that you are being treated unfairly, the next step is to escalate your complaint to the FCC or FTC.
+If you feel that you’re being treated unfairly, the next step is to escalate your complaint to the FCC or FTC.

 Contacting the FCC

-You can contact the FCC through an online portal, through their phone line, and with a written letter.
+You can contact the FCC through an online portal, through its phone line, and with a written letter.